-Figure 4: Huon Valley's Municipal Area Community Total Electricity Use
+Figure 4: Hobart's Municipal Area Community Total Electricity Use

-Data sources: TasNetworks, 2018.
-The TasNetworks data is sourced from legacy business systems and includes a variation between 2006/07 and 2007/08 for reasons unknown.
+Data sources: TasNetworks, 2018.)
+The TasNetworks data on which Figure 4 is data is sourced from legacy business systems and includes a variation between 2006/07 and 2007/08 for reasons unknown, whereby postcode 7008 (Lenah Valley and New Town) is not included.
 The increase in 2012-13 is due to an increase in electricity use data provided by TasNetworks, due to additional Pay As You Go data being measured and added in that single year (with some historic data included).